-- IJBs being empowered to use all the resources at their disposal to better meet the needs of their local populations - delegated hospital budgets and set aside requirements being fully implemented - having effective, coherent and joined-up clinical and care governance arrangements in place. - 57.
-The MSG also proposed that a framework for integrated community-based health and social care services should be developed.
-The framework intends to identify what a good service looks like. - 58.
-Progress can be demonstrated in some cases.
-In December 2019, we reported that the Scottish Government, the Convention of Scottish Local Authorities (COSLA) and partners are progressing most of the recommendations made in the 2017 report (Self-directed support: 2017 progress report Impact report) .
-There is still significant work to do, which will take time to implement.
-The Care Inspectorate's thematic review in June 2019 found that there has been significant progress in implementing self-directed support, with some partnerships demonstrating significant change in their delivery of social care in this area.
-The review also highlighted, however, that more needs to be done to fully implement self-directed support. - 59.
-The Commission has previously highlighted its concern about the pace of progress in integration.
-We published a report in November 2018, Health and social care integration: update on progress (1).
+- IJBs being empowered to use all the resources at their disposal to better meet the needs of their local populations - delegated hospital budgets and set aside requirements being fully implemented - having effective, coherent and joined-up clinical and care governance arrangements in place.

+57. The MSG also proposed that a framework for integrated community-based health and social care services should be developed.
+The framework intends to identify what a good service looks like.

+59. The Commission has previously highlighted its concern about the pace of progress in integration.
+We published a report in November 2018, Health and are facing our area's IJB?

+What obstacles

+Am I aware of the steps taken to identify and address these obstacles and to improve the pace of integration? social care integration: update on progress (•).
 We plan to report on social care sustainability in 2021 and will report on progress with IJBs in the next two to three years.
 The Commission is also currently considering how it will audit and report on Best Value in IJBs.
 Although the main focus of this overview report is on councils, the issues and changes required also relate to IJBs.
 We plan to report on social care sustainability in 2021 and will report on progress with IJBs in the next two to three years.

-What obstacles are facing our area's IJB?

-Am I aware of the steps taken to identify and address these obstacles and to improve the pace of integration?